roberthpchao/Northwind-ETL/Project Plan5.md

-You are absolutely correct to question that\!
-My previous assumption was that the table didn't exist, but since you confirmed that `Fact_OrderMetrics` *did* exist before the first attempt, the error means the issue is more nuanced.

 ### 🔍 Re-evaluating the Foreign Key Error

 If the error persists *even after* adding the `ALTER TABLE NOCHECK` logic, there are only two logical possibilities: